 Benefit from guest lectures that bring together corporate speakers who provide real-world insight and experience.

 Take part in visits to organisations that are active in innovation to see theory in practice and learn from real-life scenarios.

-In addition, you will focus on the challenges of commercialising ideas and practical aspects of leading innovation teams.
+You’ll also explore different types of innovation, the challenges of commercialising ideas and the practical aspects of leading innovation teams.
 A grounding in international business theory and the globalisation of innovation will put this into context, and you’ll develop your knowledge of research design in the subject.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 |Globalization of Innovation||15|

 You’ll be taught using a range of methods including lectures, tutorials, seminars and workshops.
 The rest of your time will be spent in independent learning, allowing you to develop your skills in research and analysis.

 Our Virtual Learning Environment will help support your studies.
 This is a central place where you can find all the information and resources for the School, your course and modules.